AdobeDocs/analytics.en/help/analyze/report-builder/report-buider-overview.md

 ---
-title: What is Report Builder?
+title: What is Adobe Report Builder?
 description: Describes Report Builder functionality
 role: User
 feature: Report Builder
 type: Documentation
 solution: Adobe Analytics
 ---
-# About Report Builder
+# About Adobe Report Builder

-Report Builder allows you to easily create, edit, and refresh custom reports using Adobe Adobe Analytics data.
-Adobe Analytics is a service built on Adobe Experience Platform that lets you join multiple data sources to create a holistic view of your business.
-With Report Builder's simple and flexible drag and drop UI, you can create complex data queries and custom reports from Adobe Analytics data, all within Excel.
+Report Builder allows you to easily create, edit, and refresh custom reports using Adobe Analytics data.
+With Report Builder's simple and flexible drag-and-drop UI, you can create complex data queries and custom reports from Adobe Analytics data, all within Excel.

-With Report Builder for Adobe Analytics, you can:
+With Report Builder, you can:

 - Reference existing worksheet cells to get the perfect row order, date range, or filter
 - Create custom dates using calendar, cell references, or date math
 - Design your tables and visualizations with familiar Excel formatting tools

-Report Builder for Adobe Analytics is available for Excel on the following platforms:
+Report Builder is available for Excel on the following platforms:

 - macOS
 - Microsoft Windows